Roasted Turkey with Gravy

 Test the turkey again.
 The second reading on the inside of the thigh should reach 165° degrees Fahrenheit, which is perfect.

 Loosely tent it with vented foil to allow steam to escape.
+Tenting is an easy technique to prevent over-browning.
+The foil reflects the heat so that the skin does not burn and the turkey can continue to cook.
 Let the turkey rest for 30 minutes before carving.

 Step 10: Making the Gravy• 3/4 cup fat drippings